Free

 Total $

 Of course, needing to invest your time and money into these systems and operating procedures is not inherently negative.
 Many business owners will learn valuable information in the process of drafting a governance document or evaluating their need for an insurance policy.
 Engaging with the process of creating a new business structure can strengthen all of your businesses in the long run.
-Here’s one more quick reflection question before we consider ways to improve your legal resilience without creating an additional business structure:
+Here’s one more quick reflection question before we consider ways to improve your legal resilience without creating an additional business structure: Now that you have an estimate of how much creating and maintaining a new business structure might cost you, does it feel worthwhile?

 Consider Alternatives